alphagov/govuk-developer-docs/source/manual/github-setup.html.md

 ---

 1. Set up a [GitHub][] account.
 1. Ask your tech lead to add you to the [alphagov organisation][alphagov].
 You will have to be added to the [GOV.UK team][govuk-team] to get access to repos & CI.
-Remember to click accept in the Github email invitation.
+Remember to click accept in the GitHub email invitation.
 1. Ask somebody with access to add your GitHub username to the [user monitoring system][user-reviewer].
 1. [Generate and register an SSH key pair][register-ssh-key] for your Mac for your GitHub account (use a `4096` bit key)
 1. Import the SSH key into your keychain.
 Once you’ve done this, it’ll be available to the VM you'll install in the next step.